Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-B A over 2 years ago
+B A almost 3 years ago

 I am an Arabic speaking parent that opposes school closures for the harm it does to students and the community (particularly school closures without community input or engagement).